 - Par for the course in the works of H. P. Lovecraft and the Cthulhu Mythos: more often than not, the Eldritch Abominations encountered over the course of the stories cannot be fought or killed in any way, and the main characters usually have no choice but to run for their lives.
 The nearest thing to a fight in humanity's favor was when Cthulhu himself got his head split open by the prow of a ship — and even that ended with Cthulhu easily regenerating.

-- When first introduced, The Beast of Lev Grossmann's The Magicians is a pretty obvious case of this: when accidentally summoned, he freezes everyone in place as he prowls around the classroom, manages to prevent an entire faculty of trained magicians from entering the classroom to rescue the students, and when one of the students tries to retaliate, the Beast just eats her alive - when Quentin and Alice can only look on in paralyzed horror.
+- When first introduced, The Beast of Lev Grossmann's The Magicians is a pretty obvious case of this: when accidentally summoned, he freezes everyone in place as he prowls around the classroom, manages to prevent an entire faculty of trained magicians from entering the classroom to rescue the students, and when one of the students tries to retaliate, the Beast just eats her alive - while Quentin and Alice can only look on in paralyzed horror.
 Nobody ever gets a chance to fight back, and it's made clear they wouldn't have been able to do much anyway.
-By the time they meet again, Alice and her fellow Physical Kids are trained magician and actually managed to put up a serious fight against the Beast - but he's still virtually invincible until Alice makes use of a Deadly Upgrade.
+By the time they meet again, Alice and her fellow Physical Kids have graduated into fully-fledged magicians and actually manage to put up a serious fight against the Beast - but he's still virtually invincible until Alice makes use of a Deadly Upgrade.

 - In Robert Sheckley's "Ghost V", the heroes visit a planet with an atmosphere full of a drug bringing out hallucinations of their childhood bogeymen, potentially lethal due to Your Mind Makes It Real.
 They take out a couple of monsters with a magic word and a water pistol, but the last bogeyman is absolutely invincible.
 It's also capable of getting past any lock and door.
 But not through a Security Blanket, fortunately.